Stormy Weather (novel): Plot

-Jim catches up to the Jeep and begins to shadow it, but loses the tail when he gets cut off by an opening drawbridge.
-The sudden involvement of three more unwanted people into the scam has puts Snapper on edge.
-He and Edie argue during the drive, causing Snapper shooting a hole in the roof of the Jeep.
-Snapper forces them to stop at a liquor store, making the situation even worse.
-However, it delays him long enough for Augustine to reach the hotel ahead of him.

-Upon reaching the hotel, Snapper checks Levon into a room and hires a pair of prostitutes to keep him "entertained."
-Unknown to Snapper, the two women blabbed their part in the plan to Avila earlier in the day, and he has also come to the hotel to demanding Snapper fix the fallout from the roofing scam.
-Snapper chases Avila away, forcing him to jump off a bridge into the ocean.
-Augustine uses this opportunity to conceal himself inside the Jeep with the rifle.
+Jim shadows the Jeep but loses the tail when he gets cut off by an opening drawbridge.
+The sudden involvement of three more unwanted people into the scam puts Snapper on edge.
+He and Edie argue, causing Snapper to fire through the roof of the Jeep.
+He forces them to stop at a liquor store, making the situation even worse.
+However, the stop delays Snapper long enough for Augustine to reach the Keys ahead of him.
+Upon reaching the hotel, Snapper hires a pair of prostitutes to keep Levon "entertained."
+Unknown to Snapper, the two women had blabbed their part in the plan to Avila earlier in the day, and he also comes to the hotel confronting Snapper over the roofing scam.
+Snapper chases Avila away, forcing him to jump into the ocean.
+Augustine uses this opportunity to conceal himself inside the Jeep with a rifle.
 When Snapper and the rest of the hostages attempt to leave, Jim arrives and is immediately shot by Snapper.
 Because he has a bulletproof vest, Jim survives.

 Convinced he has killed Jim, Snapper transfers everyone into a carjacked Cadillac.
 Following them in the dumped Jeep, Augustine manages to steer alongside and shoot Snapper through the window with a tranquilizer dart, rendering him unconscious.
 Knowing that Jim's shooting will bring the police out in full force, the party abandons the vehicles and retreats into the Crocodile Lake National Wildlife Refuge.
 Around a campfire that night, Skink enacts revenge on Snapper before knocking him out with another tranquilizer dart.
 Edie, Bonnie and Augustine are led back to civilization by Skink while Snapper is left to fend for himself in the wild.